Past Alternative Break Programs and Impact

 Honduras: Political Realities

 Joe Eldridge, University Chaplain, initiated the Alternative Break program in 1998 with a program to Honduras to do rebuilding after hurricane Mitch.
 He has extensive knowledge of the region and contacts in all levels of civil society.
 Students learned a lot and had transformative experiences in meetings with government and non-government officials, a visit to a maquila factory, and volunteer work with a youth empowerment organization.

 Appalachia: Rural Poverty and Community Development

-The trip partnered with the organization Beans and Rice, Inc. who planned the educational as well as service components of the trip.
+This program partnered with the organization Beans and Rice, Inc. who planned the educational as well as service components of the program.
 Students worked with youth programs and did construction work, while they attended workshops that lead towards a certificate in community development.

 Belize: Garifuna Culture

 Two students from Caribbean circle club led this program.
 The theme of the trip was to examine social, political and cultural issues in Belize, focusing on the Garifuna population in the coastal areas.
 Student participants reported having a positive experience and built strong relationships with members of the Garifuna community.
 They did volunteer work with community partners in schools, women’s organizations, and AIDS awareness.

 The Thailand program joined in solidarity with the Burmese democracy movement.
 Students critically examined refugee issues, US sanctions on Burma, governance within the Burmese government in exile and other sociopolitical organizations within the democracy movement, as well as the role of international institutions in responding to the complex humanitarian and political challenges to development in Burma.